salonireddy/salonireddy/README.md

 - 👋 Hi, I’m @salonireddy
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and DSA
-- 🌱 I’m currently learning html, css, js and dsa(java)
+- 🌱 I’m currently learning html, css, js, c++ and java
 - 📫 How to reach me: Email me at rddy.saloni@gmail.com or reach out to me on instagram @salonireddy_

 <!---